MauricioTheAnalyst/Minimum-Wage-Analysis/README.md

 The results were clear.
 A washington worker making the average salary will be able to save more money after accounting for average cost of living.
 While washington ranked 11 on this scale, California ranked 48: one of the worst.

-In every aspect, the clear winner was Washington.
+## In every aspect, the clear winner was Washington.
 Washington simply offers a better bang for your buck.

+### Ending Notes:

+This analysis was based on information available in August 2021